cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

       x))
 ```

-This uses the special form if, a restricted type of conditional that can be used when there are precisely two cases in the case analysis.
+This uses the special form ``if``, a restricted type of conditional that can be used when there are precisely two cases in the case analysis.
 The general form of an if expression is

 ```lisp
 (if <predicate> <consequent> <alternative>)